 Preventing access is another critical step in keeping roaches out.

-• Seal Cracks & Openings: Use caulk to seal gaps around windows, doors, pipes, and any other openings where cockroaches could enter.
+• Seal Cracks & Openings: Use caulk to seal gaps around windows, doors, plumbing pipes, and any other openings where cockroaches could enter.
+Patch holes in walls, around cabinets, and around drain pipes; close up gaps until there isn’t a gap left—not even a smithereen of space for random roaches to slip through.

 Natural Deterrents

-For those preferring non-chemical methods, several natural deterrents can help keep cockroaches away:
+For those preferring non-chemical methods (including green pest control), several natural deterrents can help keep cockroaches away:

 • Bay Leaves: Their scent repels cockroaches.
-Place whole leaves in areas prone to infestation.
+Place whole leaves in areas prone to infestation, including behind appliances and in pantry corners.

 Chemical Solutions

-In cases of severe infestation or as a last resort:
+In cases of severe infestation or as a last resort for a persistent roach problem:

 • Call a Professional if you are unable to remove the cockroach infestation.
-Cockroaches are notoriously hard to get rid of so don’t want until the cockroach infestation is out of control.
-Environmental Pest Control provides free cockroach inspections and our preventative pest plan includes protection against cockroaches.
+Cockroaches are notoriously hard to get rid of, so don’t wait until the cockroach infestation is out of control.
+Environmental Pest Control provides free cockroach inspections and our preventative pest plan includes protection against cockroaches and guidance toward a permanent fix.

 Conclusion

 Keeping cockroaches out of the kitchen requires diligence in cleanliness, moisture control, sealing off entry points, and possibly employing natural or chemical deterrents depending on the severity of the situation.
-By understanding what attracts these pests and taking comprehensive preventative measures, you can maintain a roach-free environment.
-Remember that consistency is key; ongoing prevention efforts are far more effective than addressing an already established infestation.
+By understanding what attracts these insects and taking comprehensive preventative measures, you can maintain a roach-free environment.
+Remember that consistency is key; ongoing prevention efforts are far more effective than addressing an already established infestation—especially when roaches are coming from other residences or hidden nests in walls, behind appliances, or near sink drains and drain pipes.

 Don't miss these stories: